Agriculture in Madagascar: Export crops

+As with other export crops that have experienced fluctuations over the decades, vanilla, which had seen a resurgence in the years prior, has encountered severe challenges during the 2024 growing season.
+The destruction wrought by Cyclone Gamane has been profound, with the vanilla plantations bearing the brunt of the storm's devastation.
+The significant damage inflicted by torrential rains and gale-force winds has not only flooded fields but also led to widespread loss of vanilla pods.
+Early estimates indicate a catastrophic reduction in yield, forecasting a harvest that might dip to a mere 1,000 tons—a figure that represents only about fifty percent of typical annual production levels.
+This unfortunate development coincides with a global increase in cocoa prices, yet the price of vanilla has remained notably low, hovering around $60 per kilogram.
+This current pricing is a stark contrast to the highs of $250 per kilogram observed merely two years ago, a discrepancy attributed to lingering effects of past oversupply.
+Market analysts project a market correction and stabilization by the year 2025.

 Fisheries and livestock

 The fisheries sector, especially the export of shrimp, is the most rapidly growing area of the agricultural economy.
 This production is making up for lost revenues and potential structural decline within the ailing coffee, vanilla, and clove trade.
 Since 1988 total fish production has expanded nearly 23 percent from 92,966 tons to 114,370 tons in 1993.
 The export of shrimp constituted an extremely important portion of this production, providing export earnings of US$48 million in 1993.
 It is estimated by Aqualma, the major multinational corporation in the shrimp industry, that expansion into roughly 35,000 hectares of swampland on the country's west coast may allow for the expansion of production from the current 6,500 tons and US$40 million in revenues to nearly 75,000 tons and US$400 million in revenues by the end of the 1990s.
 The prospects are also good for promoting greater levels of fish cultivation in the rice paddies, and exports of other fish products, most notably crab, tuna, and lobster, have been rising.

 Livestock production is limited in part because of traditional patterns of livestock ownership that have hampered commercialization.
 Beef exports in the early 1990s decreased because of poor government marketing practices, rundown slaughtering facilities, and inadequate veterinary services.
 Approximately 99 percent of cattle are zebu cattle.
 In 1990 the Food and Agriculture Organization of the UN estimated that Madagascar had 10.3 million cattle, 1.7 million sheep and goats, and some 21 million chickens.